ethereum/meteor-dapp-wallet/README.md

 This dapp and multisig smart contract can contain severe bugs!

-## About those Ethereum keys...
+### Ethereum Keys

-Mist and Ethereum Dapp Wallet make use of geth-style encrypted Ethereum keys.
-You may have generated them in Mist, MEW, MyCrypto, or even geth, but they must be present in order to access your accounts and multisigs w/ the web-hosted Ethereum Dapp Wallet.
+Mist and Ethereum Dapp Wallet make use of encrypted Ethereum keys.
+You may have generated them w/ a password in Mist, MEW, MyCrypto, or even geth itself, but they must be present in order to access your accounts and multisigs in the web-hosted Ethereum Dapp Wallet.

-When you use the Wallet w/ geth, your keys are accessed by geth.
+When you use the Wallet w/ geth, your keys are actually accessed by geth.
 Think of geth as your gateway to Ethereum mainnet, and Wallet -- even though it is in your browser -- is using geth to interact with your keys.

-Keep them secret.
-Keep them safe.
+Understand where your keys are on your local disk, and back them up.
+Keep them secret!
+Keep them safe!

 ## Using the Ethereum Wallet Dapp